shtigran/IenumerableImplementation/README.md

-# Ienumerable Implementation for User Class
+# Ienumerable Implementation for User Classes
 # C#6.0  .NET FRAMEWORK 4.6
 ----

 This project show how You can implement Ienumerable interface for Your own classes.

 ----
 ### Purpose

 The goal of this project show how You can obtain foreach loop for Your class object.

 ----
 ### ImplementIenumerable implementation
 ```c#